jydzhao/GN_eigenspectrum/README.md

 	In all cases, a pandas Dataframes is created and saved in the folder "pandas_dataframes".
 They are then used in the jupyter notebook make_seaborn_plots.ipynb

-Regarding the datasets.
-You can find cifar-10 in a reformatted manner under the following link: https://file.io/al8yuFzAI4Xr